 - European welfare systems in times of mobility Research Project

-Marie holds an MSc in Forced Migration from the Refugee Studies Centre, University of Oxford, and has recently submitted a PhD thesis to the University of East London addressing the nature of political activism carried out by Congolese women from the diaspora in Belgium and the UK.
-The thesis aims to improve understanding of the still under-researched area of gender, diaspora and the peace-building/development nexus.
+Marie holds an MSc in Forced Migration from the Refugee Studies Centre, University of Oxford, and has a PhD in Social Sciences from the University of East London.
+Her doctoral thesis addressed the nature of political activism carried out by Congolese women from the diaspora in Belgium and the UK and aims to improve understanding of the still under-researched area of gender, diaspora and the peace-building/development nexus.

 Moroccan and Congolese Migrant Organizations in Belgium

 Marie Godin et al, (2015), The State and the Grassroots: Immigrant Transnational Organizations in Four Continents

 Heart of a Mother: Performative Diasporic Engagements with Gender based Violence in the DR Congo